 Eating out is one of my greatest pleasures in life.
 I love food.
 Restaurants are a great place to hang out with friends, and to meet new people!
 I’m here to help you save a few bucks at restaurants and allow you to eat out more often.

 Saving money doesn’t have to suck.
-Sticking to a budget doesn’t mean eliminating fun!
+Sticking to a food budget doesn’t mean eliminating fun!
 You can find all sorts of frugal ways to do the things you love and eating out occasionally can still be one of them.
 So, let’s discuss 5 great tips to start saving money at restaurants!

 5 Tips for Saving Money at Restaurants

-Skip The Alcohol
+#2 – Skip The Alcohol

 If you’re in need of a little liquid courage for a dinner date, try and have a drink at home before you leave the house because it’ll be much less expensive in the long run!
-Sticking to water can save you $10 a person and will save you from experiencing a very expensive hangover the next morning.
+Sticking to water at restaurants an save a person at least $10 a meal, and you get to skip the hangover.

-Take Home Leftovers
+#3 – Take Home Leftovers

-I’ve had pasta dishes at local chain restaurants where I’ve had enough for three meals.
-If you go to a restaurant and spend $20 on a giant meal and you don’t bring home your leftovers, you’re a silly goose!
+I’ve had pasta dinners at local chain restaurants where I’ve had enough for three meals!
+If you go to a restaurant and spend $20 on a giant meal and you don’t bring home the leftovers, you’re a silly goose!

-Try Lunch Instead of Dinner
+#4 – Try Lunch Instead of Dinner

-Split Your Meal
+#5 – Split Your Meal